A Brief Introduction to the Party Wall etc Act 1996

 There are two ‘types’ of party wall and the definitions of a party wall are:-

-Section 20 (a) — A Wall which forms part of a building and stands on land of different owners to a greater extent than the projection of any artificially formed support on which the wall rests.
+Section 20 (a) — A Wall that forms part of a building and stands on the land of different owners to a greater extent than the projection of any artificially formed support on which the wall rests.

 Section 20 (b) — So much of a wall not being a wall referred to in paragraph (a) above as separates buildings belonging to different owners.